MetPX/sarracenia/doc/Concepts.rst

 Report messages
-  These are AMQP messages (in `sr_report(7) <sr_report.7.rst>`_ format) built by consumers of messages, to indicate what a given pump or subscriber decided to do with a message.
+  These are AMQP messages (in `sr_post(7) <sr_post.7.rst>`_ format, with _report_ field included) built by consumers of messages, to indicate what a given pump or subscriber decided to do with a message.
 They conceptually flow in the opposite direction of notifications in a network, to get back to the source.

 Pump or broker